Γ

 • Best clinical evidence for pain relief

-• Superior efficacy in acute back pain
+• Superior efficacy for acute back pain

 • Longer shelf life in ointment form